 I agree to complete the mandatory immunisation and/or health screening requirements as indicated in ‘Section 2 – Mandatory Immunisation and/or health screening requirements.’

-I acknowledge that if I fail to complete the requirements indicated in ‘Section 2 – Mandatory Immunisation and/or Health screening requirements’ in the recommended time and I am not compliant with the Policy, my manager will be notified.
+I acknowledge that if I fail to complete the requirements indicated in ‘Section 2 – Mandatory Immunisation and/or Health screening requirements in the recommended time and I am not compliant with the Policy, my manager will be notified.
 A detailed risk assessment of my work situation and practices will then be undertaken to assess the risk of vaccine preventable diseases to myself, other workers, clients/patients, and visitors.
 Following the risk assessment, a management plan will be developed to manage the risk.
 Management options may include alternative work placements, reasonable work adjustments and/or work restrictions.

 I also understand the Chief Executive, Department for Health and Wellbeing, has the discretionary power to authorise implementation of risk mitigations as set out in the Policy (Mandatory Instruction 7), on a case-by-case basis.
 This power will only be exercised in exceptional circumstances and be documented in writing.